-During 2018/19 the Council formed a Limited Liability Partnership with Grainger Developments Ltd. The Council and Grainger are each 50:50 shareholders in the holding company and this (and its subsidiaries) are all registered at Companies House.
-Therefore this is not a subsidiary of the Council as LBL do not have the majority shareholding.
-The partnership will build housing for rent in Besson Street, New Cross.
+During 2018/19 the Council formed a Limited Liability Partnership with Grainger Developments Ltd. The partnership will build housing for rent in Besson Street, New Cross.
 No payments were made to the company by the Council in 2018/19.

 26. MEMBERS' ALLOWANCES